-However, keeping them alone is not encouraged at all because it can get stressed for being alone.
+However, keeping them alone is not encouraged at all because they can get stressed for being alone.
 Thus a pair at least must be housed together, and the tank size would become 20 gallons.
 You can increase the tank size accordingly by increasing the number of pairs.

 Another important reason for the relatively larger tank size for this tiny fish is its sensitivity to water parameters.
-Now it is an undisputed fact that the smaller water quantity gets toxified, polluted more easily and quickly than the larger amount of water.
+Now it is an undisputed fact that the smaller water quantity gets toxified, and polluted more easily and quickly than the larger amount of water.

-Thus the larger tank would prevent your goldie from getting stressed due to higher levels of unwanted toxic substances and other stress-related and toxicity related diseases.
+Thus the larger tank would prevent your goldie from getting stressed due to higher levels of unwanted toxic substances and other stress-related and toxicity-related diseases.

 Gold Ram Cichlid Tank Mates

-Choosing the right tank mates is very important with keeping in mind all the stats of this little fish.
+Choosing the right tank mates is very important keeping in mind all the stats of this little fish.
 Aggressive, semi-aggressive, and other large omnivorous species must totally be avoided.

 The compatible tank mates are those, which are docile, have the same size as the gold rams, and are not very quick in approaching the food.
-Here goes the bulleted list of few compatible tank mates.
+Here goes the bulleted list of a few compatible tank mates.

 - Blue Danio